oct15demo/henny-youngman/README.md

     'import sys;[print( f"{(col.strip()):>25}") for col in next(r for r in sys.stdin.readlines())[:-1].split(",")]'

-    #csv simple,  with generator, with generator and formatting
+    #csv simple,  with generator, with generator and formatting (python3 -c left out to show more of line)

     python3 -c 'import sys;import csv;[print(col) for col in [lines for lines in csv.reader(sys.stdin)][0]]'